Moonsong-Labs/ai-nexus/src/orchestrator/memory/project_states.md

 1. Gather requirements.
 2. Architect the design.
 3. Create tasks
-4. Get each task and code and implement the design or changes.
+4. Pick the tasks in order and secuentally.
+Code and implement according to task description.
 5. Test the code.
 6. If success, proceed to the next step.
 If failure, update code and test the code again.
 7. Review the code.